dkoustubh/OpenClaw-Attendance/README.md

 ---

 ## 📜 License
 ISC License.
-Built with ❤️ for the OpenClaw community.
+Built with ❤️ by Koustubh Deodhar using the OpenClaw community.